Welcome to today's edition of the Rush 24-7 podcast.

 I want to thank you personally for amping up your voice because you know what people out there mistake anger for passion all the time.

-I said, how could you and I listen?
+I said, how could you pop?

-I make $36,000 a year.
+And listen, I make $36,000 a year.

 I said, listen, how could you blame the Republicans?

-I said oversight is not the answer.
+I said, oversight is not the answer.

-They said, well, what about the speculators?
+He said, well, what about the speculators?

-Since they don't like the speculators, let's start a new speculation market.
+Let's start a new speculation market.

 Let's start speculating on that and sell prices on that.